juancastillo0/leto/README.md

 `GraphQLNonNullType` allows you to represent a non-nullable or required value.
 By default, all GraphQL Types are nullable or optional, if you want to represent a required input or specify that a given output is always present (non-null), you want to use the `GraphQLNonNullType` wrapping type.

 In GraphQL this is represented using the `!` exclamation mark after a given type expression.
-In Dart you can use the `nonNull()` function present in each `GraphQLType`, which will return a non-nullable `GraphQLNonNullType` with it's inner type, the type from which `nonNull` was called.
+In Dart you can use the `nonNull()` method present in each `GraphQLType`, which will return a non-nullable `GraphQLNonNullType` with it's inner type, the type from which `nonNull` was called.
 For example, `graphQLString.nonNull()` will be a `String!` in GraphQL.

 ## Lists